ethanmoeller56-oss/Workplace-Safety-and-Occupational-Injury-Analysis/README.md

 Which industries, workplace characteristics, and injury categories show the highest burden of occupational injury and illness?

 ## Data Source
 The dataset comes from publicly available occupational injury and illness records.
 Due to file size limits, raw data files may not be included directly in this repository.
-Datasets are to upload to Github, they can be downloaded from this link: www.osha.gov/Establishment-Specific-Injury-and-Illness-Data
+Datasets are to large to upload to Github, they can be downloaded from this link: www.osha.gov/Establishment-Specific-Injury-and-Illness-Data

 ## Methods